 2. Is Laravel or WordPress better for SEO?

-WordPress outperforms Laravel in terms of SEO.
-WordPress is developed to emphasize SEO; it includes built-in SEO tools that can be enhanced with the Yoast plugin.
-Laravel doesn’t have native SEO features; you can use external tools, but they will take time and effort.
+WordPress outperforms Laravel in terms of SEO, as it is developed to emphasize SEO.
+It includes built-in SEO tools that can be enhanced with the Yoast plugin.
+Laravel doesn’t have native SEO features; you can use external tools, but they require advanced skills, time, and effort.

 3. Which big websites use Laravel?